GatotKaca-token/token-list/README.md

 - **Discord:** [https://discord.gg/gatotkacatoken](https://discord.com/invite/znJFeQdk)

 ## Security and Audits
-The GKC token smart contract has been audited by [Cemara Private Equity], ensuring its security and reliability.
+The GKC token smart contract has been audited by Cemara Private Equity, ensuring its security and reliability.

 ## How to Buy
 GKC tokens can be purchased on [[Dexlab](https://v3.dexlab.space/pools)], [[Jupiter](https://jup.ag/)], and directly through our website using supported wallets like MetaMask.

+## Contributing
+Contributions are welcome!
+By contributing to this project, you agree to the Developer Certificate of Origin (DCO).

+### Developer Certificate of Origin (DCO)
+This project uses the Developer Certificate of Origin (DCO) to ensure that contributions are made with the proper rights and permissions.
+The DCO is a simple and clear mechanism for contributors to certify their rights to the code they submit.
+Please read and sign the [DCO](DCO) before contributing.

 ## Contact Information
 - **Email:** gatotkaca@cemarareseller.com